 - You need to compare performance by package or by donor lifecycle and giving level.

-Applies to / prerequisites
+Applies to and prerequisites

 | Product area | Insights > Matchback Report |

-| Data requirements | Recent activity file uploaded and gifts synced from your CRM. |
+| Data requirements | Recent direct mail or activity file uploaded and gifts synced from your CRM. |

 | IDs | Constituent IDs from your CRM mapped correctly (Account ID or Contact ID). |

-| Permissions | Access to Insights and permission to view Matchback reports for your organization. |
+| Permissions | Access to Insights and permission to view Matchback reports. |

 | Time to complete | 5 minutes once your data is loaded. |